Fantasy: Mariah Carey at Madison Square Garden

 Fantasy: Mariah Carey at Madison Square Garden was re-released in 2008 as part of Mariah Carey: DVD Collection, a 2 DVD set released in Europe (PAL) and Asia (NTSC) also including #1's.

 The video is presented in a slightly altered version, omitting Carey's introduction of her band members preceding "Vision of Love," segments of the outro that featured Ol' Dirty Bastard, segments of her waving to the crowd at the conclusion of the concert, and the credit of "Joy to the World – From St. John the Divine", as that performance was not included on the VHS or DVD version of this release (but originally aired on the FOX special.)

-It will be available for digital download on the iTunes Store on December 7, 2021.
+It was released for digital download on the iTunes Store on December 7, 2021.

 Track listing

 Track lengths adapted from Sony Music Store.